brianbier/brianbier.github.io/README.md

-# brianbier.github.io
-My DBC Website
+# My Personal Website with Github

+Currently the site is under heavy construction but in a few weeks it will look beautiful.

+Checkout the site here: <http://brianbier.github.io/>

+Languages Used:

+* Html